rosmo-robot/rosmo-robot.github.io/part-1-initio.md

 ---
 layout: page
-title: Programming in Python with the Initio Robot: Part 1
+title: build a robot
 ---
+Programming in Python with the Rosmo Robot: Part 1

 # **Programming in Python with the Initio Robot:**